 Lower Traps

 The last section we will be discussing in this article is the lower traps.
 The lower trapezius assists in depressing the shoulder blades and is involved in the upward rotation of the scapula, which is necessary for raising the arm above the head.
 This means, your lower traps get a lot of work just doing pulldown exercises and shoulder presses.
-But, if you want to get your lower traps some additional work, you can perform reverse shrugs as shown in the video above.
-You can use several machines to perform reverse shrugs.
-I personally perform reverse shrugs on the tricep machine right after I do a set of pushdowns.
-Again, more info in the traps exercise video above.
+But, if you want to get your lower traps some additional work, you can perform reverse shrugs as shown in the trapezius video above.
+There are at least two methods to targeting your lower traps.

 Written By